-This is old Bangkok at its best, a short walk from Sukhumvit Road, BTS Skytrain and the MRT underground metro station.
+This is old Bangkok at its best, a short walk from Sukhumvit Road for Bangkok shopping, BTS Skytrain and the MRT underground metro station.

 A deceivingly unpretentious entrance leads to a grand reception area and 407 rooms and suites hugging an L-shaped swimming pool on the 4th floor, tempting and cooling.

 The rooms are spacious, well designed and offer all the expected amenities.

 The service is prompt, courteous and delivered with a warm Thai smile.